craftcms/webhooks/README.md

 <h1 align="center">Webhooks for Craft CMS</h1>

-This plugin adds the ability to manage “webhooks” in Craft CMS, which will create POST requests when certain events occur.
+This plugin adds the ability to manage “webhooks” in Craft CMS, which will send GET or POST requests when certain events occur.

 It can be used to integrate your Craft project with task automation tools like [Zapier](https://zapier.com) and [IFTTT](https://ifttt.com).